Coombszy/notify/README.md

 5. If you chose a different event name in step 2, change `notify.toml` variable `ifttt_event` to the value you set.

 # Notice
-If you are looking for the legacy version can been [found here](https://github.com/Coombszy/notify/tree/legacy).
+If you are looking for the legacy version, it can been [found here](https://github.com/Coombszy/notify/tree/legacy).
 And the update notes can be [found here](notify_v2.md).

 # Links
 Some useful links